architectural practice, community/cultural

 Clapham Junction

-Jonathan Tuckey Design has transformed a derelict pub in West London – dating back to 1884 – into its new studio, accommodating the growth of the practice while doubling up as a gallery and lecture theatre.
+Tuckey Design Studio has transformed a derelict pub in West London – dating back to 1884 – into its new studio, accommodating the growth of the practice while doubling up as a gallery and lecture theatre.
 The new office serves as an example of the practice’s approach towards existing structures – bringing them back to life through intelligent architectural interventions.
 The former pub will therefore continue its function as an ‘urban living room’ but now through exhibitions, talks and community engagement.

 The practice has inserted a freestanding timber volume into a large void created by removing part of the existing ground floor.
 This new platform simultaneously creates an integrated storage system while allowing natural light to filter down to a workshop in the basement.
 Therefore, the main visible design intervention is an L-shaped slot that cuts through the whole building, with a large mirrored wall on one side that bounces additional light to the lower floor.
 It also offers an illusion effect of a continuing street when viewed from the outside.